import pandas as pd

 C. The seasonal naive forecast.

 Suppose we apply some of the above forecasts to the housing sales dataset.
-We withhold the most recent 2 years of data and foreacst those.
+We withhold the most recent 2 years of data and forecast those.
 Here is a plot depicting the forecasts, and the true values.

 # Set aside the last two years as the test set.